The happiest of holidays to you, my friend.

 - Preheat your oven to 200 degrees F. Line a baking sheet with parchment paper.

 - Add your cinnamon and applesauce into a large bowl.
 Mix well with your hands until a dough forms that can be squished into a ball.
 If it’s too dry, add an additional tablespoon of applesauce at a time, mixing between each addition, until the right texture is achieved.
+When rolled, the dough should be flat without cracks but not sticky (to be fair, my dough in the photos was a little too dry.
+They still worked out, but the finish wasn’t as pretty).

 - Lay a piece of parchment paper onto your working surface and place your dough ball on top.
 Roll with a rolling pin until 1/4-inch thick.